rasel-isu/Sci-ZSEL/README.md

 Cross-encoder — 3 epochs, batch 16 × 2 accumulation, lr 2e-5,
 `cross_enc_negative_selection=only_bienc_20_neg` (gold + 20 negatives from the bi-encoder top-64).
 ReS — 3 epochs, batch 16, lr 1e-4, 21 training candidates, `sum_log_nce` loss, LoRA off.
 Seed 0 throughout.
+All of these are the `config.json` values, not code defaults.

 Reference wall-clock on one A100-80GB for the 1,299-pair Sci-ZSEL set: alias generation ~1.5 h (CPU/GPU-bound on Ollama), retriever ~2.6 min, cross-encoder ~7.3 min.